Features and Benefits

 ACT Engage® Grades 10–12 is an extremely powerful and cost-effective way for educators to improve their graduation rates and directly reach students whose personal challenges go unreported in standardized academic tests.

 ACT developed ACT Engage to measure students' behaviors and psychosocial attributes, which are critical but often overlooked components of their success.
-Backed by our enduring expertise in research, ACT Engage can predict—with a remarkable degree of accuracy—how likely each of your students is to graduate high school, and whether they will earn at least a 2.0 GPA.
+Backed by our enduring expertise in research, ACT Engage can predict—with a remarkable degree of accuracy—how likely each of your students is to earn a GPA greater than 2.0 and persist through the first year of college.

 - ACT Engage Grades 10–12 Domains and Scales Overview (PDF; 2 pages)